harrisonlab/phytophthora_fragariae/popgen_analysis/ldhat_analysis.md

 These values do not seem reasonable, so setting max 4Ner to the recommended 100
 ```

-Manually copy and paste all output written to screen to a log.txt file

 Iterative process, follow the ls -d with grep -v -w 'contig_id' to narrow selection

 ## Use complete to refine the lookup table